entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-cds.md

 ---

 # Content Delivery Server for Multitenancy
-To create a content delivery server (CDS), use descriptors or a custom script to set up the configuration.
-A CDS is required for a multitenant application.
-Then the Entando App Engine deployment is edited to integrate the service.
-This tutorial describes the steps required to create and apply the CDS descriptors to support a multitenant application.
+An Entando Content Delivery Server (CDS) is required in order to enable multiple tenants in the same Entando application.
+This tutorial describes the steps required to setup CDS and configure the Entando App Engine to use it.

 ## Prerequisites
 * [A working instance of Entando.](../../docs/getting-started/README.md) with the default Tomcat server image.